tueimage/MAD-MIL/README.md

 **Data Preparation**

-For the preprocessing of TCGA datasets, we adhere to CLAM's steps, incorporating features extracted from non-overlapping 256×256 patches at 20× magnification.
+For the preprocessing of TUPAC16 and TCGA datasets, we adhere to CLAM's steps, incorporating features extracted from non-overlapping 256×256 patches at 20× magnification.
 We share the extracted features through the following links:

 * TUPAC16
 ```